sunnyha1195/jekyll-theme-prologue/api.md

 </ul>
 <h3><b>My Takeaways</b></h3>
 <ul>
-    <li>Security is a major topic but one that could be a big mess with so many standards</li>
     <li>There are far more server-sided security concerns than client-sided.
 The worst a client can do is to have an improperly functioning setup, but the worst a server can do is breach sensitive data</li>
     <li>There are myriads of use cases that APIs could be used for but expanding on the API requires great care and management</li>
 </ul>